clium/ckv/README.md

     Value2
 ```

-A global attribute starts with an exclamation mark (`!`).
-It applies to all the keys in the file.
-This also applies when the file is being imported.
-But it doesn't effect the file it is being imported to.
+- A global attribute starts with an exclamation mark (`!`).
+It is a syntactic sugar for writing the same attribute over all the keys in the file.
+- By default, global attributes only effect the file in which they are declared.